Developing a Daily Eye Routine Image

 There are a lot of foods that contain nutrients that are very beneficial to your eye health.
 You should begin incorporating more of these foods into your everyday diet.
 Your mom may have told you when you were a kid that if you didn’t eat your carrots you’d go blind.
 Well, she was right… to a degree anyway.

-Carrots contain beta-carotene and vitamin A, which are great nutrients for your vision.
-Not eating carrots won’t result in you losing your vision, but by adding this eye-healthy food into your daily diet, you can help prevent vision problems down the road.
-There are many other foods, such as spinach, kale, avocados, red meats, poultry, and many, many others that help your vision.
-If you eat well-balanced meals with lots of fruits and vegetables, chances are you’re eating all the right things for your vision already.
+Other foods like spinach, kale, avocados, red meats, poultry, and many, many others can also benefit your vision.
+If you eat well-balanced meals with lots of fruits and vegetables, chances are you’re eating all the right things and getting the right daily vitamins for your vision already.

 Wear Sunglasses